Nonie's Dishes

 DB Ryen

-Length: Medium, 1164 words
+Length: Medium, 1166 words

-Be holy, for I am holy.
+You shall be holy, for I am holy.

 — Leviticus 11:44

 My wife’s grandmother was named Winona, but everyone called her Nonie.
 She was a godly old woman with snow-white hair.
 Each Sunday she would play the piano in the old country church where her husband – Grandpa Del – was the pastor.
-She knew that hymnal inside and out, and when she sang it was like the heavens opened and an angel was leading us in worship.
+She knew the hymnal inside and out, and when she sang it was like the heavens opened and an angel was leading us in worship.

 Like many women of her generation, Gramma Nonie displayed all her best dishes in a cabinet.
-She had stacks of plates, bowls, tea cups, tumblers, serving bowls, saucers and cutlery.
+She had stacks of plates, bowls, teacups, tumblers, serving bowls, saucers and cutlery.
 Everything was safely sealed behind glass and only used on special occasions.
 Around the edges of each dish were hand-painted scenes of country life, nothing like you can buy in stores nowadays.

-Like any husband, I viewed the special dinnerware as superfluous.
-One day I asked to my wife why we had to keep all that old stuff around when we have our own regular plates and bowls?
-To this, my wife shot me The Look.
-She said in no uncertain terms that her grandmother's plates would remain where they were, proudly displayed and used on special occasions.
+Like any practically minded husband, I viewed the special dinnerware as superfluous.
+One day I asked my wife why we had to keep all that old stuff when we have our own regular plates and bowls?
+To this, my wife shot me "The Look."
+She said in no uncertain terms that her grandmother's plates would remain where they were, only to be used on special occasions.

 And that was that.

-But when special occasions arise – Christmas, Thanksgiving, Easter, relatives visiting from afar – my wife lovingly pulls out Gramma Nonie’s dishes.
+Of course, our regular dishes aren’t exactly worthy of the Queen – mass-produced plates, chipped cereal bowls, plastic cups, and mismatched coffee mugs.
+The regular stuff is fine for everyday purposes, especially when a week rarely goes by without having to sweep the broken pieces of some unfortunate item off the floor.
+However, when special occasions arise – Christmas, Thanksgiving, Easter, relatives visiting from afar – my wife lovingly pulls out Gramma Nonie’s dishes.
 Food is carefully served into them and artfully arranged on the table, just like Gramma used to do it.
 Great care is taken over these special meals, and any time they happen, it’s like Gramma is there with us, cackling at a joke or carrying on a conversation from the next room like she always did.

 Gramma Nonie’s dishes are special, cherished, and precious.
 They’re handled with the utmost care.
-They represent her very presence whether they’re dormant in the cabinet or full of homemade perogies on the table.
+They represent her very presence, whether they’re dormant in the cabinet or full of homemade perogies on the table.
 They’re reserved for a special purpose.

-This is what it means to be holy.
+That is what it means to be holy.

 Similarly, the Greek verb hagiazo means “to make holy”.
 It’s often translated as “sanctify”, but, again, this word doesn’t have much meaning to us outside of church.
 It isn’t the same as “purify”, although they often go together.
 A holy instrument may have to be purified after it becomes unclean for whatever reason, but it doesn’t cease from becoming holy despite in uncleanness.
 It’s still God’s dish or fork or lamp, even if it’s dirty and needs a scrub.